thanhhaibkit/vue-jwt-demo/README.md

-# Spring Boot Authentication with Spring Security and JWT
+# VueJS with Vue Router and VueX, JWT